econoalchemist/UpstreamData-VPN/03 General pfSense Settings.md

 ![](assets/pfSenseConfig6.png)

 - Then in step 7 you can click the `Reload` button.
 As this is reloading, unplug the power cable from your switch.
-Since the router local IP address was changed to `192.168.69.1` (or whatever you chose), all the devices on the network will now have their IP addresses updated to that IP range.
+Since the firewall local IP address was changed to `192.168.69.1` (or whatever you chose), all the devices on the network will now have their IP addresses updated to that IP range.
 So if you have Putty or other SSH sessions configured to your RaspberryPi node for example, you will now need to update those connection configurations.
-Unplugging the power from the switch if you are using one and plugging it back in after the router is rebooted helps get all your devices reassigned.
+Unplugging the power from the switch, if you are using one, and plugging it back in after the firewall is rebooted helps get all your devices reassigned.

 ![](assets/pfSenseConfig7.png)